 - Stroll around the old-world area of Golden Gai.

 These are the BEST Places to Visit in Tokyo!

-Why it’s so awesome: Japan’s religions are quite different to how westerners think of their beliefs.
-One of the oldest religious systems in the country is called Shinto, and it’s this religion that allowed Japan to accept and incorporate western influences into their culture while still holding on to their own uniqueness.
+Why it’s so awesome: Japan’s religions are quite different from Western beliefs.
+One of the oldest religious systems in the country is called Shinto, and it’s this religion that allowed Japan to accept and incorporate western influences into its culture while still holding on to its own uniqueness.
 The Meji Shrine is one of the most important Shinto shrines in the city and is surrounded by a huge park that’s a striking reminder of how well the city incorporates ultra-modern architecture with the natural world.

 What to do there: The Meji shrine is still a functioning shrine so make sure you take part in a ritual while you’re there.
 This is a serene, peaceful area, so refrain from eating or smoking except in marked areas and keep your voice down in respect to the other visitors.
 Outside of the shrine is a large archway called a Torii.
 It’s traditional to bow at these gates when you enter and when you leave.